In this article, I will be comparing walking with yoga based on the current research and help you decide which one is better.

 I won’t cover the benefits of doing yoga and walking together.
 I’ve already covered that in “Walking After Yoga (Everything you need to know)“, which I recommend you read.

 What are the disadvantages of yoga?
-The disadvantage of yoga is that this form of activity need to by highly trained or supervised by the professional.
-For every asana there is a specific form and technique to follow so people who didn’t received any formal training may be doing it wrong.
+The disadvantage of yoga is that this form of activity need to by highly trained or supervised by a professional.
+For every asana, there is a specific form and technique to follow so people who didn’t receive any formal training may be doing it wrong.

-As you can see, its not black and white.
-And comparing walking to yoga you need to take into consideration your current fitness levels and your personal goal.
+As you can see, it’s not black and white.
+When comparing walking to yoga you need to take into consideration your current fitness levels and your personal goal.
 People who are already skilled in yoga are able to design their own yoga session so it perfectly fits thier needs.